jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/addDocument/fields/digitalSignature/download/downloadTheSignedData.rst

 * If you download a specific document.
-Inside the archive will be a file with the extension .pdf, a file with the extension .xml, files with captions in .p7s format (qunatity of files depends on qunatity of signers nultiple twice for each document) and signing certificate with .pdf extension and name: DocumentName.signatures.pdf.
+Inside the archive will be a file with the extension .pdf, a file with the extension .xml, files with captions in .p7s format (qunatity of files depends on qunatity of signers nultiple twice for each document), signing certificate with .pdf extension and name: DocumentName.signatures.pdf.
-Where DocumentName it's name of the document you downloaded.
+Where DocumentName it's name of the document you downloaded and printable version of the document with .pdf extension which include visual expression of signatures and signing certificate in one file.

 * If you download the entire envelope.
 There will be several folders inside the archive (if the envelope consists of several documents).